dmaddox/UTAlumni/README.md

-## This is a platform for UT coding boot camp alumni to share their experiences in the workforce, connect current students with graduates.
+## This is a platform for UT coding boot camp alumni to share their experiences in the workforce and connect students with boot camp graduates.

 ---------